Are You Trying To Adjust Your Immigrant Status?

-The immigration laws of the United States allow people to change their immigration status while they are living in the United States from temporary non-immigrant status to permanent immigrant status.
-The person must have been inspected and initially admitted in the United States on a temporary basis, but they must also meet all of the requirements for a green card.
+The immigration laws of the United States allow people to change their immigration status while they are living in the United States from temporary nonimmigrant status to permanent immigrant status.
+The person must not only have been inspected and initially admitted in the United States on a temporary basis, but they must also meet all of the requirements for a green card.
 This change to permanent status is referred to an adjustment of status.

 There are several steps for obtaining a status adjustment, such as:

 First, you must determine on what basis you can immigrate.
 Do you fit into a specific immigrant category?
 Often, you are eligible for a green card via a petition filed on your behalf by an employer or a family member.
 Others may become permanent residents by first obtaining asylum or refugee status, or through other ways, including petitions under the Violence Against Women Act.

 Second, once you have determined the immigrant category that fits your situation, you ordinarily will need to have a petition filed on your behalf.
 Family-based categories require petitions from a relative who is a U.S. citizen or permanent resident.
 Employment-based categories usually require your employer to file a petition on your behalf.
 Some special classes of legal classifications allow you to file a petition on your behalf or may not require a petition at all in the case of humanitarian programs.